 PHY 107 Ideas of Modern Physics.
 3-4 cr.
 An introductory course for non-science majors, with particular emphasis on the development of modern theoretical concepts.
-Central topics: classical mechanics, electromagnetism, quantum theory, relativity theory; some discussion of historical and philosophical aspects.
+Central topics: classical mechanics, electromagnetism, quantum theory, relativity theory; and some discussion of historical and philosophical aspects.
 May be offered without laboratory work for three credits or with laboratory for four credits.
 Check the local timetable for credits listed.
 Not open to those who have had one or more courses in college physics; does not apply toward engineering or physics majors, or toward the physics requirements for pre-professional courses.
-Prereg: minimal mathematics preparation.
-NMS/NS/4 cr.
-LS.
+Prereq: minimal mathematics preparation.
+NMS/NS(if 4 cr. also LS).

 PHY 110 Physics for the Health Sciences.
 3-4 cr.
 A descriptive introduction to those basic concepts of physics which have application to human health in general, and to the medical and paramedical professions in particular.
 Primary attention will be paid to the physics of various functions of the human body (e.g., muscular and skeletal motions, the several senses, and neural processes) and to the physics of commonly used instruments and equipment.
 Prereq: high school general science and algebra or cons. instr.
-NMS/NS/ 4 cr.
-LS.
+NMS/NS(if 4 cr. also LS).

 PHY 120 Physical Science.
 3-4 cr.
 Selected topics from physics, geology, and astronomy.
 Not intended for those planning to major in a physical science; does not fulfill the prerequisites for any more advanced courses.
 May be offered without a laboratory for three credits or with a laboratory for four credits.
 Not open to those who have had PHY 141, PHY 201, or equivalent.
-NMS/NS/4 cr, LS.
+NMS/NS(if 4 cr. also LS).

 PHY 141 General Physics.
-4 cr.
+4-5 cr.
 The study of mechanics, heat, wave motion, and sound.
 Recommended for students majoring in business, elementary education, medical technology, pharmacy, pre-dentistry, and pre-medical studies.
 Three hours of lecture and three hours of laboratory-discussion per week or equivalent.
 Prereq: demonstrated competency at MAT 105 level or concurrent registration in MAT 105.
-NMS/ NS/LS/SQ(142).
+NMS/NS/LS/SQ(142).

 PHY 142 General Physics.
-4 cr.
+4-5 cr.
 A continuation of Physics 141.
-Electricity, magnetism, light, atomic, and nuclear physics.
-Three hours of lecture and three hours of laboratorydiscussion per week or equivalent.
+Electricity, magnetism, light, and atomic and nuclear physics.
+Three hours of lecture and three hours of laboratory-discussion per week or equivalent.
 Prereq: PHY 141.
-NMS/ NS/LS/SQ(141).
+NMS/NS/LS/SQ(141).